 Note: Itinerary is subject to change and activities may vary with weather conditions.

 Receive free admission to the International Wolf Center.
 Use this time for self-guided exploration of the Wolves and Humans and Little Wolf Exhibits, watch a wolf-themed movie in the theater, to participate in an interpretive program in the auditorium or for observation of our ambassador wolves.
 The Center is open daily at 10:00 a.m.

-5:30 p.m. – Depart for dinner at a local Ely restaurant
+5:30 p.m. – Depart for dinner at a local restaurant

 7:30 p.m. – Discuss the wolf-dog relationship, compare and contrast behaviors, biology, and physiology

-8:00 a.m. – Depart Ely to arrive at White Wilderness Dog Sledding
+8:00 a.m. – (Sharp!) – Bus departs from Ely to arrive at White Wilderness Dog Sledding on time

-9:00 a.m. – Arrival at White Wilderness Dog Sledding yard for gear inspection and harnessing/sledding lesson
+9:00 a.m. – Arrival at White Wilderness Dog Sledding yard for clothes inspection and harnessing/sledding lesson.

 -Depart on your journey via dogsled!